datacamp/courses-introduction-to-version-control-with-git/README.md

 ## Description

-Version control is the beating heart of every productive programmer's workflow.
+Version control is the beating heart of every productive data scientist's workflow.
-It allow people to keep track of what they've done, and to share what they're currently doing with colleagues.
+It allows people to keep track of what they've done, and to share what they're currently doing with colleagues.
 This lesson will introduce a popular version control tool called Git, a hosting platform called GitHub that is built on top of it,